DeeptiSingh18/Digital-Literacy-/README.md

 For this task, I developed a digital portfolio to showcase my work.It includes all project tasks,properly arranged and explained.I also ensured that the repository is complete and easy to navigate.
 Creating a portfolio helped me understand the importance of presenting work professionally.
 It also acts as a personal record of my progress and achievements.

+# Task-3:
+In this task, I explored different digital platforms and completed a coding challenge on HackerRank.
+This improved my logical thinking and problem-solving skills.
+I also created a Google Form to collect responses, which helped me understand how data collection and analysis work.
+This task gave me practical exposure to tools that are widely used in real-world scenarios.

+# Task-4:
+This task focused on writing professional emails with proper structure and tone.
+I learned how to communicate clearly and respectfully in formal situations.
+I practiced writing emails based on real-life scenarios and followed a checklist to ensure correctness.
+This task improved my communication skills and made me more confident in professional writing.

+# Task-5:
+In this task, I studied cybercrime through a case study.
+I learned about different types of online threats such as phishing, hacking, and identity theft.
+I also created a checklist of safety measures to protect against cyber risks.
+This task increased my awareness and taught me how to stay safe while using the internet.